Skip to content

 OTHER 99 "Other" Another key pattern.

-This relationship includes properties to help to map the OpenMetadataRoot to the external identifier.
+This relationship includes properties to help to map the OpenMetadataRoot entity to the external identifier.

-There is no guarantee that external identifiers from a third party metadata catalog are globally unique and so the ExternalIdScope relationship links the external identifier to the Referenceable that represents the third party metadata catalog.
+There is no guarantee that external identifiers from a third party metadata catalog are globally unique and so the ExternalIdScope relationship links the external identifier to the Referenceable that represents the third party system.
 Typically, this is a type of SoftwareCapability, for example, AssetManager.

 PermittedSynchronization defines the direction of flow of metadata.